-In most cases this gap will reduce within eight weeks.
-However, in some people it can remain longer term.
+In most cases this gap will reduce within eight weeks after you have given birth to your baby.
+However, in some ladies it can remain longer term.
 This can cause weakness contributing to backache or pelvic pain and urinary incontinence.